BSAC eLearning is a new system allowing you to begin or progress your diver training with online theory sessions.

 No, I'm afraid the tables cannot be downloaded and are therefore only accessible via an online connection.

-Will all new trainees have a digital QRB or just those who have eLearning?
+Will all members have a digital QRB or just those who have eLearning?

 Can the instructor update the trainee's digital QRB if they attend some theory lectures at their club?